kyma-project/lifecycle-manager/docs/developer-tutorials/prepare-gcr-registry.md

 ### Create a service account in Google Cloud

 1. For productive purposes, create a service account.
-For the tutorial purposes, call it `operator-test-sa`.
+For tutorial purposes, call it `operator-test-sa`.

    ```sh
    gcloud iam service-accounts create operator-test-sa \